MandlaTyindyi/Assesment3/README.md

 ##GENERAL INFO

-This project shows a simple way of running API tests.
+This project shows a simple API tests.
 In this project I used a dummy REST API at http://dummy.restapiexample.com to try and demonstrate testing of API endpoints.
-I've exported the Collection and added it here in a .json format.
+I've exported the Collection in a .json file and added it here.

 ##TOOLS